Skip to content

 Role

-Dr Uzal is the course leader for MSc / MRes Biodiversity Conservation.
-He teaches on the BSc and MSc/MRes courses and is currently supervising six PhD candidates, three as Director of Studies.
-Dr Uzal is the Postgraduate Programmes Coordinator and also chair the ARES Research Ethics Committee.
+Dr Uzal teaches in the MSc/MRes Applied Ecology and Geospatial Techniques course and is currently supervising seven PhD candidates, two as Director of Studies.
+Dr Uzal is the chair of the ARES Research Ethics Committee.

 Career overview